 For recent audio and video interviews about this book see New Books Network and Il canale dei libri.
 I have also presented the book in The Spectator and The Tablet.
 In History Today, Peter Marshall referred to it as ‘illuminating’ and ‘judicious’.

-I am a member of the expert panel of the European Commission which evaluates Marie Curie fellowship applications, and I have acted as a peer reviewer of unpublished manuscripts for Oxford University Press, Bloomsbury Academic, Renaissance Quarterly, Sixteenth Century Journal, Journal of the Warburg and Courtauld Institutes, and International Journal of the Classical Tradition, Italian Studies, and Rivista di storia della Chiesa in Italia.
+I am a member of the expert panel of the European Commission which evaluates Marie Curie fellowship applications, and I have acted as a peer reviewer of unpublished manuscripts for Oxford University Press, Bloomsbury Academic, English Historical Review, Renaissance Quarterly, Sixteenth Century Journal, Journal of the Warburg and Courtauld Institutes, International Journal of the Classical Tradition, Italian Studies, and Rivista di storia della Chiesa in Italia.

 Moreover, I am a managing editor of Lias: Journal of Early Modern Intellectual Culture and its Sources.
 Since 2016, I have acted as the UK Chair of the Marie Curie Alumni Association, which entails organizing fellows' events across universities.
 During my tenure, UK membership has increased from 30 to over 600.
 The Association has recently organised events on Equality and Diversity, Mental Health in Academia and Storytelling.
 Previously, we invited speakers such as the Foreign Secretary of the Royal Society.